podocarp/goscript/README.md

   because the parser only works on expressions.
 - No stdlib.
 No `make` or `fmt.Println` yet.

+Builtin functions implemented:
+- len
+- append

 TODO:

 - Maps
-- Inject values
 - Basic runtime typing
-- Actual booleans